 As the Director of Design, Donny leads Engledow Estates’ efforts in providing residential clients with sophisticated and highly creative landscape, hardscape, and outdoor lighting designs.

 His love of landscaping and design was cultivated in his youth while working for a garden center.
-Since then, Donny has spent many years working for landscaping companies across the United States—most recently at Litchfield Landscape.
-Donny is an ICPI and NCMA certified hardscape specialist, a level of expertise that we are pleased to provide our clients.
-Donny has accepted a position on the ICPI Contractor Education Subcommittee, running from May of 2015 through May of 2017.
+Since then, Donny has spent many years working for landscaping companies across the United States—most recently at Litchfield Landscape from 1996-2010, when Litchfield merged with Engledow.

 Donny’s landscape background—as well as his passion for all things green and growing—promises to keep Engledow Estates the number one name in high-end landscape design in central Indiana for years to come.